lbfalvy/react-await/README.md

 successfully used it to wait for HTTP requests, particular websocket messages, WebRTC connections and user decisions, but it's usable for code-splitting and pretty much any use case when you want to render something from promises or obtainers.

-You can specify the target component inline, but to avoid nesting XML tags it's probably better to extract it.
+Additionally, Await also solves the waterfall issue with SSR simply by motivating you to fetch data and components together.
+While this approach is slower than Suspense with Relay, it's a lot more modular and flexible.

 ## How to use it